Azure/iot-edge-v1/bindings/dotnet/devdoc/dotnet_bindings_requirements_MessageBus.md

         private long moduleHandle

         /// <summary>
-        ///     Constructor for MessageBus.
-This is used by the Native level, the .NET User will receive an object of this.
+        ///   This constructor is used by the native module hosting the CLR.
+The .NET module implementation will receive an instance of MessageBus and will never instantiate one directly.
         /// </summary>
-        /// <param name="msgBus">Adress of the native created msgBus, used internally.</param>
+        /// <param name="msgBus">Handle to the native message bus object.</param>
-        /// <param name="sourceModuleHandle">Adress of the native moduleHandle, used internally.</param>
+        /// <param name="sourceModuleHandle">Handle to the native module.</param>
         public MessageBus(long msgBus, long moduleHandle);

         /// <summary>